-Before you can scan for DAB stations, you must connect a compatible DAB module and antenna (not included) to the stereo.
-Because DAB signals are broadcast in select countries only, you must also set the tuner region to a location where DAB signals are broadcast.
+NOTE: Because DAB signals are broadcast in select countries only, you must set the tuner region to a location where DAB signals are broadcast.

 - 1 Select the DAB source. - 2 Select Scan to scan for available DAB stations.

 When scanning is complete, the first available station in the first ensemble found begins playing.